 Near the turn of the new millennium she co-founded The Wonderful Fund, a five-year project to develop a collection of contemporary art marking this milestone, on behalf of 16 fund members who enjoyed shared ownership of the works.

 Prue chaired The Showroom

-MA, and was also a regular contributor to Professional Development courses at London art schools.
-Prue now sits on the Council of the Institute of Contemporary Arts
+for the Art Fund International purchasing scheme.
+She has been a guest lecturer and external examiner on the Sotheby's Institute MA, and was also a regular contributor to Professional Development courses at London art schools.
+Prue is on the Council of the ICA London

-, London, is an active supporter of Artangel
+, is an active supporter of Artangel

 , and a grandmother to four lovely children.